Humane Treatment for Farm Animals

 We are hard at work right now advocating for higher standards to improve the lives of animals through new Codes for chickens and turkeys raised for meat and for egg-laying hens.

-Don't miss your chance to speak out for chickens and turkeys in the Canadian Code Public Comment Period, live now until December 4th, 2015!
+Don't miss your chance to speak out for egg-laying hens and pullets in the Canadian Code Public Comment Period, live now until August 29th, 2016!

 New Codes for the future